erryB/IoT_simDevices/Robin/doc/TransparentGW README.md

 ## Configure the IoT Edge device as Transparent Gateway ##

-Now we can take a look at the [documentation to create a transparent gateway](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway) and we can see there are 3 main sections to be followed, we'll focus on the first 2 for now.
+Now we can take a look at the [documentation to create a transparent gateway](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway) and we can see that there are 3 main sections to be followed, we'll focus on the first 2 for now.

 First of all, we must [generate the the X.509 certificates](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway#create-the-certificates-for-test-scenarios) for the communication between the Edge and the leaf device.
 Personally, I followed the procedure to create them using Powershell and I generated all the certificates in my localhost.
 Then I copied them in the Linux VM using [WinSCP](https://winscp.net/eng/index.php).